Anders-Munkvad/RAGPipeline/README.md

 This project implements a semantic search system using a subset of Wikipedia as the knowledge base.
 Wikipedia articles are embedded using GTE or E5 sentence transformers, then indexed into a FAISS vector store for efficient similarity search.
 Users can input natural language queries and retrieve the most relevant Wikipedia passages based on semantic similarity, not just keyword matching.
 The code assumes that a Wikipedia dump has been downloaded at https://dumps.wikimedia.org/dawiki/latest/.
+Preprocessing is then performed on the Wikipedia dump to remove irrelevant content and create a subset of relevant articles from specific categories.

 Features:
-- Uses either GTE for general purpose embeddings or E5 for multilingual, high-quality sentence embeddings
+- Uses either GTE for general-purpose embeddings or E5 for multilingual, high-quality sentence embeddings

 - Fast and scalable FAISS vector index for similarity search